 Turkey geographically and culturally straddles Europe and Asia.
-While Istanbul sits in Europe and is this continent’s third largest city, 95% of the rest of Turkey is located in Asia.
+While Istanbul sits in Europe and is this continent’s third-largest city, 95% of the rest of Turkey is located in Asia.
 Originally founded in 1923, modern-day Turkey grew out of the remnants of the Ottoman Empire.
 After decades of one-party rule, the country embraced multi-party politics in 1950.

 Turkey’s free-market economy is becoming increasingly dominated by its industry and service sectors, whereas its agricultural sector has become less prominent.
 These changes have arisen as a result of Turkey privatizing many of its formerly state-run industries, some of which include the banking, transport, and communication industries.
-In recent years, there has been a significant rise of entrepreneurialism in Turkey, thereby driving the economy in completely new directions.
+In recent years, there has been a significant rise in entrepreneurialism in Turkey, thereby driving the economy in completely new directions.

 Environmental Issues of Turkey